Silic0nS0ldier/UF_OIDCAccount/README.md

-# UF_OAuth_Account
+# UF_OIDCAccount
 Alternative to UF account system.
-Offloads login to OAuth 2/Open ID Connect of your choice.
+Offloads login to identity provider supporting OAuth 2 and Open ID Connect of your choice.